 An approach for high availability in which multiple redundant systems are managed to avoid single points of failure.
 It appears to the end user as one system.

 Enables scaling out a database by breaking up data into chunks called shards and distributing them across separate nodes.

-Conflict-free replication with all cluster members; technically, this is synchronous logical replication using two phase-commit (2PC).
+Conflict-free replication with all cluster members.
+Technically, this is synchronous logical replication using two-phase commit (2PC).

 A distributed computing consistency model stating changes to the same item in different cluster members will converge to the same value.
-With BDR this is achieved through asynchronous logical replication with conflict resolution and conflict-free replicated data types.
+With PGD, this is achieved through asynchronous logical replication with conflict resolution and conflict-free replicated data types.

 The automated process that recognizes a failure in a highly available database cluster and takes action to connect the application to another active database.
 The goal is to minimize downtime and data loss.